Pontecorvo Prize for best PhD thesis

 *ICRF (until 2002), CRUK London Research Institute (until 2015).
 Now part of the Francis Crick Institute.

-The funding for this prize exists through the generosity of Professor Peter Goodfellow FRS, formerly Head of the Human Molecular Genetics Laboratory at the Lincoln's Inn Fields laboratories (now part of the Francis Crick Institute).
-It is named after the geneticist Professor Guido Pontecorvo, who worked at the Lincoln's Inn Fields laboratories from 1968-75.
+The funding for this prize exists through the generosity of Professor Peter Goodfellow FRS, formerly Head of the Human Molecular Genetics Laboratory at the Imperial Cancer Research (now part of the Francis Crick Institute).
+It is named after the geneticist Professor Guido Pontecorvo, who worked at the Imperial Cancer Research Fund from 1968-75.